MelonKony/millmint/site/factbook/state/education.md

 ---
 ## Overview

 Education in [[Vekllei]] is life-long, diverse, compulsory in childhood and free.
-Although there are many types of schooling across the country, compulsory education is characterised by a hybrid system provided in a national curriculum by the [[Education Parliament]].
+Although there are many types of schooling across the country, compulsory education is characterised by a hybrid system provided in a national curriculum by the [[Parliament of Education]].

 Education and schooling is an important part of Vekllei society, and its importance is indicated by its dedicated federal [parliament](/parliaments/).
 It has good outcomes for Vekllei people, and contributes to the country's reputation as among the most literate and learned societies in the world.
 It has several education institutions of renown, including Vekllei National University and the Commonwealth University of the West Indies.
 These outcomes have seen the Vekllei model of education replicated overseas, where it is known as the Atlantic Model.